teolotti/dtnsim-SDN/README.md

 ### Combining opportunistic and uncertain routing ###

-DTNSIM features two new routing additions, ORUCoP and OCGR-UCoP, that combine opportunistic and uncertain routing approaches.
+DTNSIM features two new routing additions, OL-RUCoP and OCGR-UCoP, that combine opportunistic and uncertain routing approaches.
 As of now, the current approach includes regular calls to the Python3 implementation of L-RUCoP.
 This requires some setup in order to enable this call.
 The most convenient way is to use a virtual environment provided by the authors of RUCoP (https://www.notion.so/fraverta/Routing-Under-Uncertain-Contact-Plans-070f323ee0c745f5b283fa0af198e81b).
 Here a brief overview of the most important steps:
 First you need the current implementation of RUCoP: